justino8200/justino8200.github.io/_posts/2018-09-29-justin-O'Reilly's-montly-post.md

 ---
 layout: post
-title: "Justin O'Reilly, Weekly Reflection Date:2018-09-29
+title: "Hank Quinlan, Horrible Cop, Launches Site"
+date: 2018-09-28
 ---

-I feel excelent about Mr.Allata class this year, We get to make our own website and also our own game with a partner.
-I'm learning a lot about coding and the class is learning how to make our own game.
-My struggle was my website and adding blog post to it and my challenges are making this video game because me and my partner dont have the same ideas.
+I feel Amazing about this class.
+My challenges are that me and my partner don't have the same ideas for the game we are creating together.